ACB Lagos F.C.

 African Continental Bank Football Club or simply ACB FC was a Nigerian football team based in Lagos.
 It was sponsored by the African Continental Bank and was a founding member of the Nigerian Premier League in 1972.
 They were relegated from the top league for good in 1994 with a record of two wins, 12 ties and 16 losses.
+ACB FC while it lasted acquired the name "Lagos Rangers" because of observable similarity of play with the then highly successful Rangers FC of Enugu.
+While Rangers was excelling nationally, ACB also was dominating in Lagos, and often jinxed Rangers in their clashes.